Skip to main content

 This project is funded by ITEA.

-The TREAT consortium is large and consists of partners from all over the world.
+The TREAT consortium is large and consists of partners from all over the world, such as Canada, Spain, Belgium, Türkiye, Portugal, and the Netherlands.
+Our lead consortium member, My Viva Inc. from Canada, has developed an evidence-based, clinically validated digital solution that helps individuals take control of their chronic health conditions.
 The Dutch team members concentrate on what we call the ‘Dutch use case’: encouraging physical activity and exercise among people with arthritis for improved health using innovative technologies.
-Elitac Wearables is dedicated to the development of a smart wearable device that monitors vital health indicators such as electrocardiogram (ECG), heart rate, physical activity levels, breathing patterns, and more, while ensuring optimal functionality of the system.
+Elitac Wearables is dedicated to develop a smart wearable device that monitors vital health indicators such as electrocardiogram (ECG), heart rate, physical activity levels, breathing patterns, and more, while ensuring the optimal functionality of the system.

 Why TREAT?